InterTAN: History

 InterTAN Inc. was a wholly owned subsidiary of Tandy Corporation of Fort Worth, Texas, which owned retail operations in the United Kingdom, Australia, France, Belgium, the Netherlands, West Germany, Canada and the United States.
 Its name being a shortened version of International Tandy.
 It had estimated annual sales of US$400 million and assets of US$250 million and accounted for 13 percent of the company's annual sales.

 It was decided to "spin off" the international retail operations and a separate corporation, InterTAN Inc., was created, with two subsidiaries InterTAN Canada Ltd. and InterTAN Australia Ltd..
 The company became a separate entity from Tandy Corporation on 20 June 1986, with InterTAN Canada Ltd. to oversee 873 stores in Canada and 894 stores in Europe and InterTAN Australia Ltd. to oversee 350 stores in Australia.

 By 1988, the company had closed unprofitable stores in many countries, including in West Germany.

 The French stores were bankrupt by the end of December 1993, shut down along with the Belgian stores and distribution centre.
 Carphone Warehouse bought the remaining British shops in 1999, one year after InterTAN had closed 69 of the 338 UK Tandy stores.

-In April 2001, InterTAN Australia Limited trading as Tandy Electronics was sold to Woolworths Limited for A$112.6 million with 222 stores.
+In April 2001, InterTAN Australia Limited trading as Tandy Electronics was sold to Woolworths for A$112.6 million with 222 stores.

 InterTAN was reduced to being the parent company for the Canadian consumer electronics business only.
 Product offerings occasionally differed from the US chain; a 1989 decision to drop the Tandy Colour Computer in Canada drew a small-scale backlash and InterTAN often carried non-RadioShack items alongside the core Tandy line.